Yuji-github/Auto_Data_Analysis_Regression/README.md

 <img src="./src/best.png" alt="demo best" title="auto best">
 To find the best model with given datasets, the model uses Griedsearch.
 The model shows the best model, hyper-parameters, and the propotion of tain datasets.
 The selection is based on the scores, which are provided by sklearn as an attibute.

-*If users want to include neural networks in the gridsearch, please provide "-N True", and it might take a lot of time to find the best one.
+*If users want to include neural networks in the gridsearch, please provide "-N True", and it might take a lot of time to find the best one.<br>
 The best model is saved in a 7z file, and named 'best_best.pkl'

 ### Model Selection
 <img src="./src/selection.png" alt="demo selection" title="auto selection">
 The model tests different regression models to find the optimal one.
 To obtain the best one, the model applies 4 different scalers, which include the standard scaler.
 Then, store the local best model to find a global best model to suggest it to users.

+### After
+All results are saved in the local folder.
+If you want to check it again, please run the deompress.py file.

+main.py -I demo.csv  <- analysis the dataset

+deompress.py -F demo.7z <- show the result again